strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-overview.md

 ## Intro/overview material

-## Overview of total process [links to subtopics]
+## Steps to use Update Readiness
- - Get started with accounts, subscriptions, user access, workspaces
+ - Get started with accounts, subscriptions, user access, workspaces: [Get started with Update Readiness](update-readiness-get-started.md)
- - Enroll devices
+ - Enroll devices to start the flow of diagnostic data: [Enroll devices in Update Readiness](update-readiness-enroll-devices.md)
- - Set up deployment plans
+ - Set up deployment plans -- define global rules and detailed deployment plans for pilot and production: [Define deployment plans with Update Readiness](update-readiness-deployment-plans.md)
- - Deploy and monitor the pilot
+ - Deploy and monitor the pilot: [Deploy pilot with Update Readiness](update-readiness-deploy-pilot.md)
  - Deploy to production
  - Monitor health